ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/Deletions/README.md

 * line1_deletion
 * sva_deletion

-# Records in the aggregated_deletion_loss files
+# Records in the NR SV deletions files

+## Please note:

+* The fields type, method, analysis, platform, variant, study, clinical_significance, clinvar_accession, and gene may contain multiple values.
+* Each of the values is associated with one or more calls found in the variant field.
+* The values in the variant field are "dbVar call accessions".

-Records in the aggregated_deletion_loss files contain the following tab-separated fields.
+* Records in the NR ST deletions files contain the following tab-separated fields.

 | chr | outermost_start | outermost_stop | variant_count | variant_type | method | analysis | platform | study | variant | clinical_assertion | clinvar_accession